dazzaji/onagents/docs/principals/README.md

 I will use this page to provide a deeper discussion, with examples, of how the legal concept of "principal authority" can clarify and form a workable basis for trustworthy reliance upon the communications and actions of agents.

+For the moment, you can learn more about the concept of Principal Authority over agents in the "The Iron Triangle: Principal, Agent, and Third Party" section on the [Agent Transactions](https://onagents.org/transactions) area of this site.

 ![Page Under Construction](../assets/images/under-construction-1.gif)